FabioKallina/HealthSimple-Capstone/README.md

-# 💪 HealthSync
+# 💪 HealthSimple

-**HealthSync** is a full-stack wellness application designed to empower users to take control of their health by tracking workouts, nutrition, habits, water intake, weight, and more.
+**HealthSimple** is a full-stack wellness application designed to empower users to take control of their health by tracking workouts, nutrition, habits, water intake, weight, and more.
 It also enables users to connect with a community, participate in challenges, and monitor holistic progress over time.

 ---

 ## 🧠 Project Overview

-HealthSync was built to help users manage and improve their physical and mental well-being through a unified platform.
+HealthSimple was built to help users manage and improve their physical and mental well-being through a unified platform.
 It integrates multiple health-tracking features in one place, supporting daily habit tracking, fitness planning, nutritional monitoring, and social motivation via challenges and friendships.

-Whether you're just starting your fitness journey or looking for a comprehensive wellness tracker, HealthSync offers a streamlined, intuitive experience.
+Whether you're just starting your fitness journey or looking for a comprehensive wellness tracker, HealthSimple offers a streamlined, intuitive experience.

 ---